Ghulam Kadir: Escape and execution in 1789

-After the liberation of Delhi a hunt for Ghulam Kadir was mounted by the Marathas.
+After the liberation of Delhi, a hunt for Ghulam Kadir was mounted by the Marathas.
 Ghulam Kadir fled to Mirat fort, which in turn was encircled by the Marathas.
 After the conditions there had become intolerable, he managed to break the encirclement during the night with 500 horsemen and tried to escape to Ghausgarh.
 But during the engagement of his horsemen by a Maratha patrol, he lost sight of his entourage.
-Then his horse stumbled and broke his leg and he had to continue his escape alone and on foot.
+Then his horse stumbled and broke its leg and he had to continue his escape alone and on foot.
 He reached Bamnauli (Uttar Pradesh), where he sought refuge in a house of a Brahman and offered him a reward for a horse and a guide, who could lead him to Ghausgarh.
-But the Brahman recognized him and alerted a party of Marathas, who captured him on 18 December 1788 or 19 December 1788.
+But the Brahman recognized him and alerted a party of Marathas, who captured him on 18 December or 19 December 1788.
 According to Jadunath Sarkar and Herbert Compton, the saddlebags of Ghulam Kadir stuffed with valuables looted from Delhi fell into the hands of Lestineau, who took them to the United Kingdom for his retirement.

 Ghulam Kadir remained in Maratha custody for some time but was not harmed.
 However, on 28 February 1789 Mahadaji Shinde received a letter by Shah Alam II, demanding the eyes of Ghulam Kadir as the Shah would otherwise retire to Mecca and live as a beggar.
 Then Mahadaji Shinde ordered his ears to be cut off, and the next days nose, tongue and upper lip were sent to the emperor in a casket.
 After this was done, his mutilation continued and his hands, feet and genitals were cut off, before he was hanged from a tree and beheaded at Mathura on 3 March 1789.
 His ears and eyeballs were sent to the Shah.